 January 2022-December 2022

-I have just finished working as a researcher with LERO and the Esports Science Research Lab at the University of Limerick.
+I worked as a researcher with LERO and the Esports Science Research Lab at the University of Limerick.
 The project I was involved with is concerned with quantified performance of esports gamers.
 More specifically, we examined different combinations of mice and mousepads to determine if there is an optimal combination for esports gaming.

 January 2021-June 2021